atapour/keras-dl-examples/README.md

 ```
 In each sub-directory, you can find:

-+ .py file - python ode for the examples
++ .py file - python code for the examples
 + .ipynb file - a python notebook with detailed descriptions for running the examples

 - You can simply run a Python file by navigating to its corresponding sub-directory and running: